CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "stackable": true,                           // This item can be stacked together, similarly to `charges` "degradation_multiplier": 0.8,               // Controls how quickly an item degrades when taking damage.
 0 = no degradation.
 Defaults to 1.0.
 "solar_efficiency": 0.3,                     // Efficiency of solar energy conversion for solarpacks; require SOLARPACK_ON to generate electricity; default 0
-"source_monster": "mon_child",               // This item is corpse of this monster (so it has weight and volume of this monster), and revive into this monster; require COPRSE flag
+"source_monster": "mon_zombie",               // This item is corpse of this monster (so it has weight and volume of this monster), and revive into this monster; require COPRSE flag
 "thrown_damage": [ { "damage_type": "bash", "amount": 15 } ], // Damage, that would be dealt when you throw this item; lack of this field fall back to use melee damage, including player's str bonus applied to melee attack
 "material": [                                // Material types, can be as many as you want.
 See materials.json for possible options
   { "type": "cotton", "portion": 9 },        // type indicates the material's ID, portion indicates proportionally how much of the item is composed of that material